mix8872/EditorJS/UPGRADE.md

 3. That's it, now you can use your model as it was before.

 ## Upgrading To 1.7.0
-Trait `ReaZzon\Editor\Traits\PluginHelper` is deprecated, please use standart Laravel Resources response and `ReaZzon\Editor\Classes\Exceptions\PluginErrorException` for throwing an error.
+Trait `Grch\Editor\Traits\PluginHelper` is deprecated, please use standart Laravel Resources response and `Grch\Editor\Classes\Exceptions\PluginErrorException` for throwing an error.

-For third party frontend plugins, use `ReaZzon\Editor\Classes\Middlewares\PluginGroupMiddleware` to add standard access restrictions.
+For third party frontend plugins, use `Grch\Editor\Classes\Middlewares\PluginGroupMiddleware` to add standard access restrictions.